I am Robbi, a thirty-something, Christ following, wife and stay at home mama to four young children.

 Words that describe my parenting include: attached, gentle, natural minded, crunchy, breastfeeding, tandem nursing, baby wearing, home birthing, natural birthing, cosleeping, bed sharing, chiropractic loving, natural remedy using, baby food making, homeschooling, and cloth diapering (to list a few).
 I will likely be posting on these topics over time, so please keep an eye out.

 I fancy myself natural-minded.
-Some call that being ‘crunchy’, but please do not use the term ‘hippy’ to describe me.
+Some call that being ‘crunchy’, my hunny calls me a hippie.
 We as a family are working on becoming healthier, and ridding our home of chemical ladened cleaners, hygiene products, and medicines, opting for natural products whenever possible.

 I do still enjoy a vanilla soda on occasion, but it is a process, right?
 I am trying to make some of our favorite recipes into healthier, real food recipes.